cavcrosby/py_automate_indeed/README.md

 ```

 3. Also edit the app.ini and add values for the fields 'email_address', 'password', 'job_title', and 'location'. **This data is necessary or else py_indeed will not work.**
-- These are needed to sign in into your indeed account, and to search for the job title you desire in the location.
+- These are needed to sign in into your Indeed account, and to search for the job title you desire in the location.

 4. The application will need a Chrome driver to work with.
 Visit https://docs.seleniumhq.org/download/ and download a chrome driver.
 For reference, testing has been done with the Chrome driver version 76.0.3809.68.
 Get the executable and put it into the directory of the application.

-5. Finally, install Google chrome https://www.google.com/chrome/.
+5. Finally, install Google Chrome https://www.google.com/chrome/.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License